-Whilst the majority of pupil information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
+Whilst the majority of information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
 In order to comply with the General Data Protection Regulation, we will inform you whether you are required to provide certain pupil information to us or if you have a choice in this.

-We routinely share pupil information with:
+We share pupil information with: –

-We do not share information about our pupils with anyone without consent unless the law and our policies allow us to do so.
+We do not share information about our pupils with anyone without consent unless otherwise required by law.

 The NPD is owned and managed by the Department for Education and contains information about pupils in schools in England.
 It provides invaluable evidence on educational performance to inform independent research, as well as studies commissioned by the Department.
 It is held in electronic format for statistical purposes.
 This information is securely collected from a range of sources including schools, local authorities and awarding bodies.

 We are required by law, to provide information about our pupils to the DfE as part of statutory data collections such as the school census and early years’ census.
 Some of this information is then stored in the NPD.
 The law that allows this is the Education (Information About Individual Pupils) (England) Regulations 2013.

 To find out more about the NPD, go to https://www.gov.uk/government/publications/national-pupil-database-user-guide-and-supporting-information

 The department may share information about our pupils from the NPD with third parties who promote the education or well-being of children in England by:

 The Department has robust processes in place to ensure the confidentiality of our data is maintained and there are stringent controls in place regarding access and use of the data.
 Decisions on whether DfE releases data to third parties are subject to a strict approval process and based on a detailed assessment of:

 To be granted access to pupil information, organisations must comply with strict terms and conditions covering the confidentiality and handling of the data, security arrangements and retention and use of the data.